oforo001/sql-data-warehouse-project/README.md

-# Data Warehouse amd Analytical Project
+# Data Warehouse and Analytical Project

 Welcome to my **Data Warehouse and Analytical Project** repository!
 ---